About

 Milwuakee, WI

 The Ruth Arts space is the adaptive reuse of a former warehouse located in Milwaukee’s historic Walker’s Point district.
-As the foundation’s first public physical space, the multipurpose building functions as an art gallery, a community kitchen, and artist studio.
+As the foundation’s first public physical space, the multipurpose building functions as an art gallery, a community kitchen, and an artist studio.
 Soft-Firm collaborated closely with the Ruth Arts Foundation to articulate how the interior fit-out could support the organization’s vision for a home that cultivates artists, their collaborators, and the community.

 The material palette utilizes stainless steel and plywood saturated with colors from the Ruth Arts’ graphic identity.
 Materials are a pragmatic nod to the spaces’ industrial history, and provide a tactile pop of color against the space’s existing whitewashed brick, concrete, and exposed timber palette.